 Where are the counseling offices located?

-The office is located on the first floor of the Riley-Leinart building, office 1061.
+The office is located on the second floor of the Clark Center, office 2244.
 Counseling hours vary; call for available appointment times.
 In case of an emergency, please call 911 or proceed to the hospital emergency room.